SAG-KeLP/kelp-core/README.md

 [**KeLP**][kelp-site] is the Kernel-based Learning Platform (Filice '15) developed in the [Semantic Analytics Group][sag-site] of the [University of Roma Tor Vergata][uniroma2-site].

 This is the **KeLP** core module and it contains the infrastructure of abstract classes and interfaces to work with KeLP.
 Furthermore, some implementations of algorithms, kernels and representations are included, to provide a base operative environment.
-More sophisticated components can be found in various extending modules, such as **kelp-additional-algorithms** and **kelp-additional-kernels**.
+More sophisticated components can be found in various extending modules, such as [kelp-additional-algorithms](https://github.com/SAG-KeLP/kelp-additional-algorithms) and [kelp-additional-kernels](https://github.com/SAG-KeLP/kelp-additional-kernels).

+KELP is released as open source software under the Apache 2.0 license and the source code is available on [Github][github].

 ###**Core Structures**